smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 excels here, and can handle networking tasks without running a whole server application.

-For power UNIX users, Perl lets you automate nearly any action that you like.
+For power Unix users, Perl lets you automate nearly any action that you like.
 You can create daemons—small, constantly running programs—that will automatically take actions when their conditions are met.